Tooth Extraction: Procedure Preparation and Recovery Tips

 - During the recovery period, eat soft foods and introduce hard foods afterward

-If you experience any complications during the recovery period, you can contact us at Tacoma Family Dentistry & TMJ/Sleep Apnea Centre for professional assistance.
+If you experience any complications during the recovery period, you can contact us at Tacoma Family Dentistry & Cosmetic Centre for professional assistance.